 In a world of neutrals and minimalism, it’s easy to forget how important color is in our lives.
 The psychology behind color is fascinating and strongly supports the idea that color can change the way you feel.
 You can use color to encourage certain energies or emotions in your space.
 What colors do you need more of in your life?
 Keep reading to find out!

 Blue is a peaceful and kind color.
 A study conducted on college students showed that blue is an effective color to treat anxiety in stressed-out young adults.
 Throughout history, blue has been used to suggest innocence and purity in language and culture.
 Think of the shade ‘baby blue’ that’s often used as a traditional baby boy’s room wall color.

 Other qualities attached to blue include trust, loyalty, dependability, logic, serenity, and security.
 Blue also encourages creativity, which makes it a great color to fill a home office or studio space with.
-This makes sense considering the color is heavily associated with knowledge.
-It really is the ultimate color for staying sharp!
+This makes sense, considering that the color is heavily associated with knowledge.
+It is the ultimate color for staying sharp!

 Green is a fantastic color.
 For obvious reasons, it’s strongly linked with nature and can be very grounding.
 This serene color reminds people of a forest or sunny grassy field.
 A few qualities linked to the color green include health, hope, nature, growth, freshness, prosperity, and balance.
 Those all sound lovely!

 Along with being rejuvenating, green helps with decision-making.
 This might be linked to how soothing it is.
 No one makes smart decisions under stress, so a fresh burst of green could give you the mental refresh you need to make an educated choice.